JimmYCHUU/WildEye/README.md

 # WildEye
-Animal Detector is a Python-based application that utilizes machine learning models to identify and classify animals in images.
+WildEye is a Python-based application that utilizes machine learning models to identify and classify animals in images.
 The project leverages pre-trained models and custom scripts to detect various animal species, providing a user-friendly interface for seamless interaction.

 ### Features
 - Image Upload: Allows users to upload images for animal detection.